Music

 At Ticketmaster, we believe real fans deserve real tickets.
 That’s why Ticketmaster is dedicated to combatting bots and scalpers, who use a practice called “speculative listing” (spec listing) or “speculative tickets” to sell fans fake tickets.
 This practice is unfair, unethical and takes advantage of fans and performers.

-Speculative ticketing forces real fans to compete against resellers who are acquiring tickets to fulfill the speculations they made.
+Speculative ticketing forces real fans to compete against scammers and resellers who are acquiring tickets to fulfill the speculations they made.
 These resellers are actually preventing fans from getting tickets through a legitimate source like Ticketmaster.

 Learn more about protecting yourself from ticketing scams.